Right to repair scheme for council tenants

 leaking roofs, pipes, tanks or cisterns

-Contact your landlord for details of their scheme and a full list of the repairs that can be included.
+Contact your landlord for details of their scheme and a full list of the repairs that are included.

 Your landlord could look at the repair to check it qualifies.